dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2134: Business roles are more economically impactful than creative roles.
+### T2134: Writers and artists don't directly impact the economy like businesspeople and manufacturers do.

 |Support|
 |---|